jchartrand/CWRC-BasicDelegator/README.md

 ?
 What CI are you using?
 Travis CI
 ```

-Semantic-release sets up a Travis build (on the Travis web site in the Travis account associated with the given Github username) and a trigger in GitHub to run the Travis build on the Travis site whenever you push a change to the GitHub repo.
-The Travis build will also deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.
+Semantic-release configures up a Travis build (on the Travis web site in the Travis account associated with the given Github username).
+The Travis build will  deploy a new version to the NPM registry if the commited change is either a new feature or a breaking change.

 To submit a commit, stage your changes (e.g., git add -A) then instead of using git's commit command, instead use `npm run commit` which uses commitizen to create commits that are structured to adhere to the semantic-release conventions (which are the same as those used by Google: https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit )